faassen/secretweblog_zola/content/posts/zope-foundation-in-the-google-summer-of-code-2008.md

 tags = ["zope foundation"]
 +++

-# Zope Foundation in the Google Summer of Code

 The Zope Foundation is very happy to announce it has five projects accepted by the Google Summer of Code.
 Thank you Google!
 In this article, I will introduce the projects, students and mentors.